tugraz-isds/spcd3/API.md

 - move

-`function move(dimensionA: string, toRightOf: boolean, dimensionB: string)`
+`function move(dimensionA: string, toRightOf: boolean, dimensionB: string): void`

 A dimension can be moved with the move function.
 There is the possibility to move dimension A next to dimension B.